 Ratings and rankings

 Nakamura's highest ranking as a Junior (U20) was #3 in April 2004 and 2005.
 He first broke into the world's top 100 in October 2004 when he was still 16 years old, and has remained in the top 100 continuously since that time.
 He reached the world's top 10 in January 2011, and has remained in that elite group continuously since January 2013.
-His peak rating to date was in June 2015 when he reached 2802 and world #4.
-By the end of the Norway Chess Tournament, Nakamura reached his personal best live rating of 2814.1, which will translate into 2814, his best official rating to date on 1 July 2015.
+His peak rating to date was in September 2015 when he reached 2814.
 Despite this stellar rating, he is still ranked world #4 behind Carlsen, Anand and Topalov respectively.

 Sources and references